This is because the main fire triggers are electrical defects - in computers, ventilation, lighting or the masses of sockets in every building.

 In the aftermath of a fire damage...

-With clearly proven reliability, these systems keep smoke damage as low as possible.
+With clearly proven reliability, these systems keep smoke damage minimal.
 They not only remove the toxic smoke gases, but also the stored heat of the fire - thus additionally preventing premature and often fatal failure of the building structure, e.g. the steel columns.